 Secrets Management Integration

-Fabric supports integration with Secrets Management services, with the intention of not storing secrets in Fabric itself.
-An example for secrets is passwords that are used in interfaces, Environments and Fabric System Database as a way to enable communication with external systems.
+A secret, such as a password, is considered sensitive data, and it is used in interfaces, Environments and Fabric System Database as a way to enable communication with external systems.
+Hence, secrets should be protected and suitably stored.
 Click here for further information about secured storage of secrets in Fabric.

 Secrets Management services are tools that aim to securely store, manage, access and audit sensitive information such as passwords, API keys and other credentials, across the organization.
 The features included in Secrets Management services are encryption, access controls, auditing and automatic rotation of secrets.